 What is conciliation?

-The purpose of the ACAS early conciliation is to avoid both employers and employees going to an employment tribunal to solve their dispute.
+The purpose of the Acas early conciliation process is to avoid both employers and employees going to an employment tribunal to solve their dispute.

-The main use case for conciliation is to avoid employment tribunals, this is mainly used to help individual complaints, group complaints will go through a different process.
+The main use case for conciliation is to avoid employment tribunals.
+This process is mainly used to help individual complaints, or group complaints, go through an informal conflict resolution process.

-On an individual complaint, ACAS will speak to both parties, arrange a mediator, and aim to reach a settlement agreement without the need for an employment tribunal.
-You could look at conciliation as the last chance to solve any issues before the employee's claim can be heard at a tribunal.
+On an individual complaint, Acas will speak to both parties, arrange a conciliator, and aim to reach a settlement agreement without the need for an employment tribunal.
+If you have had a claim made against your business, you could look at conciliation as the last chance to solve any issues before the employee's claim is heard, and potentially upheld, at a tribunal.

-Although once the early conciliation period has ended, ACAS can still be involved if the parties want to continue exploring settlement options.
+Once the early conciliation period has ended, Acas can still maintain involvement if the parties want to continue exploring settlement options.

 What is Arbitration?

-ACAS will work with both the employers and employees, and provide these two types of arbitration:
+Acas will work with both an employer and an employee to provide the following two types of arbitration:

-- Individual arbitration, for example, could be a case regarding flexible working, or an unfair dismissal.
+- Individual arbitration, for example, could be a case regarding flexible working, or an unfair dismissal related to an individual worker.
+It is essential to note that individual arbitration can only be given to flexible working cases and/or unfair dismissal.

-- Collective arbitration, for example, will cover cases that involve an employer and a group of employees.
+- Collective arbitration, for example, will cover cases that involve an employer and a group of workers.

 How does the Arbitration service work?

-Typically, the arbitrator is appointed by ACAS and each side must agree to the decision for the process to start.
+Typically, the arbitrator is appointed by Acas, and each side must agree to arbitration for the process to start.

-From here the arbitrator will put together the hearing, which will cover all the aspects of the dispute or events.
+From here the arbitrator will arrange the date of the hearing, which will cover all the aspects of the dispute or events.

-- Confirm the dispute the decision needs to be made on.
+- Confirmation of the dispute the decision needs to be made on.

 - Allow all parties to explain their case and present any evidence.